backtrace-labs/backtrace-android/README.md

 For an NDK application, debugging symbols are not available to Backtrace by default.
 You will need to upload the application symbols for your native code to Backtrace.
 You can do this by uploading the native libraries themselves, which are usually found in the .apk bundle.
 [Click here to learn more about symbolification](https://support.backtrace.io/hc/en-us/articles/360040517071-Symbolication-Overview)

 ## Client side unwinding
 For an NDK application, debugging symbols for system functions (for instance in `libc.so`) and other opaque libraries can be difficult to obtain.
 In these cases, it is better to unwind the callstack on the crashing application (i.e: the client).
+This may not provide the same callstack quality as with debugging symbols, but will give you debugging information you would otherwise not have if you don't have debugging symbols available.

 To enable client side unwinding, you can call the `setupNativeIntegration` method with an additional boolean value.
 ```java